 This equates to approximately 120 to 540 hours.
 Most people need 12 to 18 months and beyond to train a dog to AD standard.
 Most people don’t realise that training is NEVER really finished throughout the dogs life.

 When can we start training?

 - Puppy stage: 7 weeks to 16 weeks (approx.).
-The main focus here is on socialization and environmental enrichment, exposing the puppy to as many different stimuli as possible in a positive manner.
+The main focus here is on exposure and environmental enrichment, exposing the puppy to as many different stimuli as possible in a positive manner.
 This does not mean just dog to dog socialising, this is where you take your puppy to all sorts of places to experience sounds, smells and sights. see point 2.
 Behaviours for every day living like house training, bite inhibition, crate training, the beginnings of impulse control and following the handler will set the scene for your assistance puppy.
 Make sure you and your puppy are attending at least a couple of puppy classes per week for socialisation around other puppies.

 - From 8 weeks on wards: As stated above, environmental enrichment such as, exposing the puppy to as many different stimuli as possible in a positive manner is of utmost importance for an Assistance Dog in the making.
 For Example: loud street noises, traffic sounds, car rides, men, women, children, different outfits, helmets, hats, motorbikes, wheelchairs, walking sticks, scooters, skateboards, bicycles etc… expose the puppy in short burst and make it really fun with lots of food reward and comfort without molly-coddleing the dog.